 Before getting started with any actual socialization work for your aggressive dog, it’s absolutely imperative to get safety precautions in place.
 These are all temporary measures that help keep everyone safe during the training process.

 Depending on the severity of your dog’s aggression concerns, you might need to:

 Get baby gates or a way to separate your dog from the house.
-If your dog is aggressive towards guests, you must figure out a way to keep her separate from guests.
+If your dog is aggressive towards guests, aggressive towards other dogs in the home, or aggressive with specific family members, you must figure out a way to keep her separate from those individuals who set her off.
 Baby gates or indoor dog gates can also help you keep your dog from harming your family, other dogs, or cat.